nhtri2003gmail/QuizMaker/README.md

 ## Template

-With Excel file, the program support extension `.xlsx`, `.xls` and `.csv`.
+With Excel file, the program support extension `.xlsx` and `.xls`.
 It will look through 6 columns:

 ```
 ----------------------------------------------------------------------------------